 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-300 was succeeded by the Olympus E-330.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-300 Manual (free pdf) or the online Sony HX99 Manual.
+Further information on the features and operation of the E-300 and HX99 can be found, respectively, in the Olympus E-300 Manual (free pdf) or the online Sony HX99 Manual.

 So how do things add up?
 Is the Olympus E-300 better than the Sony HX99 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.